 As coaches, it is vital that we check in our players frequently, but especially at certain points during the season.
 We schedule three basketball team meetings with our players throughout the basketball season.
-These check ins allow us to connect with our players and make expectations clear.
+These go beyond just the simple evaluation of a single basketball game.
+The check-ins allow us to connect with our players and make expectations clear.
 It provides a forum for open communication, which is always important.

 Basketball Team Meetings